Jbwasse2/Research-on-Swarm-Robotics/meeting-notes/hardware_meetings.md

 -   junwu is working on microcontrollers
 -   Chris is working on controller board for magnets
 -   Chris has made mucho progress on python simulator!
-Will port to pygame and put it on the self-assembly github.
+Will port to pygame and put it on the self-aSsembly github.
 Will also meet with John to do code review / pair-programming

 2017-04-03